 The company may email you to confirm the order, but not all do.

 Your goods will be delivered like ordinary mail order.
 If you are not in to receive the order, you may have to phone to reschedule it, or the parcel may be left with a neighbour.
+Some websites have secure drop-off points near you where you can collect the item, but this may cost money to use.

 Reducing risks of online shopping